 10. Continued to take personal inventory and when we were wrong promptly admitted it.

 11. Sought through prayer and meditation to improve our conscious contact with God as revealed in the Bible, praying only for knowledge of His will for us and the power to carry that out.

-Because the presence of GOD is manifested through continued prayer, I will set aside two periods every day, morning and evening, for communion with my Heavenly father.
-I realize my need for daily Bible reading and use it as a guide for m y daily living.
+Because the presence of God is manifested through continued prayer, I will set aside regular periods each day for communion with my Heavenly Father.
+I realize my need for daily Bible reading and will use it as a guide for my daily living.
 (Psalm 27:11-15)